mr123zhangzhangzhang/ABC/README.md

 # HRA-YOLO
 # Download
-The model code has been released (in the above code file) and the dataset has been released.[Dataset](https://pan.baidu.com/s/1VSxQOqDQ_VQtzpHywXc8PA?pwd=mfmc)
+The model code has been released (in the above code HRA-YOLO file) and the dataset has been released.[Dataset](https://pan.baidu.com/s/1VSxQOqDQ_VQtzpHywXc8PA?pwd=mfmc)
 ### Dataset Directory Structure
 ~~~
 dataset/